pretzelai/pretzelai/README.md

 ### Using pip

-You can install Pretzel by using pip:
+Install Pretzel with pip

 ```
 pip install pretzelai
 ```

-If using conda, first install pip with `conda install pip` followed by `pip install pretzelai`.
+For conda, install pip first with `conda install pip` and then `pip install pretzelai`.

 Then, start Pretzel with: